ruXlab/okta-blog/_source/_posts/2020-09-24-ionic-apple-google-signin.md

 {% img blog/ionic-social-login/okta-apple-google-signin.png alt:"Okta widget with Apple and Google" width:"800" %}{: .center-image }

-## Run your Ionic app in iOS Simulator
+## Run Your Ionic App in iOS Simulator

 To build your app and run it on iOS Simulator, run the following commands: